 SELECT ST_BuildPyramid('test', 'geom', 'id', '{"name": "hello"}');

-Build a vector tile pyramid using parallel tasks
+Build with parallel tasks

--- Create a vector tile pyramid using four parallel tasks
+-- Build using 4 parallel tasks

-SELECT ST_BuildPyramid('test', 'geom', 'id','{"parallel": 4}');
+SELECT ST_BuildPyramid('test', 'geom', 'id', '{"parallel": 4}');

 Set tile parameters